GomezDerek/auto-deployment/README.md

 Purpose
 -------
-This project aims to develop a bash script that will streamline [Veida AI's](https://veidaai.com/) product deployment.
+This project aims to develop a bash script that will optimize [Veida AI's](https://veidaai.com/) product deployment.

 Problem
 -------